On Exponential Utility and Conditional Value-at-Risk as Risk-Averse Performance Criteria: Quantification of Risk Aversion

 \section{Quantification of Risk Aversion}

 Consider a random variable $Z$, representing a cost, that arises as a control system operates over time. $Z$ representing a cost means that smaller realizations of $Z$ correspond to better outcomes in the real world, whereas larger realizations of $Z$ correspond to worse outcomes.
 A standard stochastic control problem is to minimize the expectation of $Z$, subject to a given dynamics model, over a class of control policies (e.g., deterministic Markov).
 Different distributions can have the same expectation, but such distributions appear equivalent in the context of this problem.
 Focusing solely on the expectation of $Z$ ignores other characteristics of $Z$ (e.g., spread, higher-order moments) that may have practical significance.
 In this sense, minimizing the expectation of $Z$ is considered to be \emph{risk neutral}.
 In contrast, we use the term \emph{risk sensitive} to describe control problems that are aware of these characteristics.
-Here, we are mainly concerned with \emph{risk-averse control}, a form of risk-sensitive control that penalizes outcome distributions with larger spreads and tail-costs (for the same expected cost).\footnote{Risk-averse control can be contrasted with risk-seeking control, the other form of risk-sensitive control.
-Under risk-seeking control, larger spreads in the outcomes are assumed to represent opportunities rather than liabilities, and tail-rewards are considered to be more important than tail-costs.} Specifically, we focus on formulating risk-averse control problems using the Exponential Utility (EU) and Conditional Value-at-Risk (CVaR) functionals.
+Here, we are mainly concerned with \emph{risk-averse control}, a form of risk-sensitive control that penalizes outcome distributions with larger spreads and tail-costs (for the same expected cost).
+Specifically, we focus on formulating risk-averse control problems using the Exponential Utility (EU) and Conditional Value-at-Risk (CVaR) functionals.